Chillu1/ModiBuff/README.md

 For normal modifiers, the best approach is to use `IModifierOwner.TryAddModifier(int, IUnit)`.
 By feeding the modifier ID, and the source unit.

-For applier (attack, cast, etc) modifiers, `IModifierOwner.ModifierController.TryAddApplier(int, bool, ApplierType)` should be used.
+For applier (attack, cast, etc)modifiers, `IModifierOwner.ModifierApplierController.TryAddApplier(int, bool, ApplierType)`should be used.

 Currently for aura modifiers it has to be implemented directly into the unit.
 An example of this can be found in `CoreUnits.Unit.AddAuraModifier(int)`.